+MAKE CONSULTATION COMMENT S / NOTES HERE Priority habitats and species inside and outside the woodland.
+See also 2.3.3 and 2.12.1.
 2.5.3 a) The owner/manager shall assesses the potential negative impacts of natural hazards on the WMU, including drought, floods, wind, fire, invasive plant and animal species, and other pests and diseases. b) Planting Management and restructuring plans shall be are designed to mitigate the risk of damage from natural hazards.
 Management planning documentation Discussion with the owner/manager.
 Evaluation should consider: Robust planting restructuring design Long-term forest resilience Diversity of species, and ages and distribution Distribution of open ground Flood hazard maps Potential impact of windthrow.
-Agreed 2.6 Woodland creation MAKE CONSULTATION COMMENTS / NOTES HERE 2.6.1 a) During woodland management planning, the impacts of proposed woodland establishment operations on environmental values are assessed in a manner appropriate to their scale and the sensitivity of the site. b) New woodlands shall be are located and designed in ways that will: Deliver economic goods and/or ecosystem services Maintain or enhance the visual, cultural and ecological environmental values character of the wider landscape, and Management planning documentation including relevant consents Field surveys Discussion with the owner/manager Maps Field observation Evidence of appropriate consultation with relevant organisations.
-Economic goods should be understood in the widest sense and may include: Timber Non-woodland forest products CO2-Carbon dioxide sequestration Recreation Landscape renewal projects.
-Field Surveys and relevant data sources should be used to inform woodland location and design and may include: The character of other woodland in the landscape Scale and pattern of open land within the landscape Peat depth and soil surveys Priority habitat and species assessments both within the WMU and for adjoining land Historical and cultural features Local public and permissive access networks 'appropriate to their scale and the sensitivity of the site' may change on the interval, company, statutory body or NGO.
-The guidance does not give further advice on this phrase just what evidence can be used.
-It would be down to the auditors to decide if the level was correctly judged.
+MAKE CONSULTATION COMMENT S / NOTES HERE 2.6 Woodland creation 2.6.1 a) During woodland management planning, the impacts of proposed woodland establishment operations on environmental values are assessed in a manner appropriate to their scale and the sensitivity of the site.
+Management planning documentation including relevant consents Field surveys Discussion with the owner/manager Maps Field observation In some cases afforestation may not be appropriate on either the whole or part of the land.
+Economic goods should be understood in the widest sense and may include: • Timber • Control of the land Non-wood forest products • CO 2 -Carbon dioxide sequestration • Recreation • Landscape renewal projects.